krculp/media-analytics-docs/test-file.md

     * Grab every second row (the col spanning row) and plant it under the row as a paragraph;
     * Turn the "Label" into a ## Header above each row;
     * Copy the table header rows to each individual table row.
-18. In conclusion:
-    * You could do all of 1-16 above very quickly if the table is simple.
+18. In conclusion: You could do all of 1-16 above very quickly if the table is simple.
+The above is in no way refined, just a slap-dashery of lower-intermediate vi messing-about.

-    * GitBook does not support a LOT of what GitHub renders correctly.
+    *Note:* This looks alright on GitHub.
+GitBook?
+Not so much.
+GB does not support a LOT of what GitHub renders correctly.
+If you have to use GitBook, you might just need to De-Table.

 ## Stream Type